JRHB314/VBCS-Integration/README.md

 ```
 PageModule.prototype.functionName = function () { OUR CODE HERE };
 ```
-So in the end it will look like:
+Our functions will look like:
 ```
 define([], function() {
   'use strict';